OpenBankingUK/opendata-api-docs-pub/smeccc/sme-commercial-credit-card.md

 The format that is used in this document for field value assignment is:-

 [] enclose a set of field values.
-Where there are multiple records for a particular field, I depict this as ['<record 1 value1>', '<record 1 value2>' …'<recordn valuen>'], whilst where I’m showing that there is 1 field value in 1 record, and another field value in a 2nd record, I depict this as ['<record1 value1>'],['<record 2 value 1>'],['<record 3 value 3>'], separates individual field values within a field value set.
+Where there are multiple records for a particular field, I depict this as '[<record 1 value1>, <record 1 value2>…<recordn valuen>]', whilst where I’m showing that there is 1 field value in 1 record, and another field value in a 2nd record, I depict this as '[<record1 value1>],[<record 2 value 1>],[<record 3 value 3>]' separates individual field values within a field value set.

 '' surrounds a text or date field value.